Carciax/EEE3088F-Project-CKR/README.md

 This sensor HAT aims to expand the functionality of an STM32F0 microcontroller by adding various sensors.
 This getting started guide will go over the minimum hardware and software requirements to connect the HAT and start taking measurements.

+## Ordering and assembling a HAT

+### Ordering from JLC PCB

+The HAT has been designed to meet the specifications from JLC PCB (jlcpcb.com).
+To order a HAT:
+* Go to JLC's website (jlcpcb.com)
+* Request a quote
+* Upload "Final Submission/GROUP12_gerber.zip" as your gerber files
+* Select the board specifications (e.g., colour, finish, etc.) as you like.
+The default options are a reasonable choice.
+* Select the option for single sided assembly
+* Follow the website instructions until you are prompted to upload a position file and BOM.
+* The position file is "Final Submission/GROUP12_position.cpl", and the BOM file is "FINAL_SUBMISSION/GROUP12_bom.csv".
+* When asked about footprints that do not have a part number assigned, select "do not place"
+* Follow any further instructions from the website for payment and delivery

+### Ordering from another board house

+If ordering from JLC PCB is not an option for you, you can use the same gerber, position and BOM files to order your HAT from another board house.
+However, please note the following:
+* The HAT may not meet the specifications of another board house.
+* The BOM file is unlikely to be in the correct format for another board house.
+* The BOM file is unlikely to contain references to the correct components from another board houses's stock; manual selection of components will probably be necessary.

+### Additional steps

+All male and female headers will have to be obtained and soldered on separately.

+It is also recommended to keep track of the issues page of the github to see if there are any outstanding hardware issues with the current iteration of the HAT, which may require manual intervention to solve.

-## Required hardware
+## Other hardware requirements

+### List of required hardware

 In addition to the HAT, the following hardware is required:
-- an STM32FO microcontoller, with pins connected to 2 1x24-pin male headers spaced -1.524 mm (0.6 in) apart
+* an STM32FO microcontoller, with pins connected to 2 1x24-pin male headers spaced -1.524 mm (0.6 in) apart
-- A microUSB-B cable
+* A microUSB-B cable
-- A 5V USB power supply
+* A 5V USB power supply
-- Optional: An 18650 battery
+* Optional: An 18650 battery
-- A computer with an available USB port running Linux or Windows
+* A computer with an available USB port running Linux or Windows

-## Required software

-The board's preconfigured firmware takes measurements from all sensors at a soft-configurable regular interval.
-Data is fed to the computer directly from the USB port with no additional software requirements.
-Custom firmware can be written for an uploaded for the board, further information on the relevant hardware details can be found in this git repository.

-Other softwar used to created this board:
-* c++ code version: 22
-* kiCad version: 7.0
-* microsoft ofice 360

-## Connecting hardware
+## Hardware connection

+### Microcontroller

 The microcontroller should be directly connected to the double-row of females headers labelled "J3".

+### Battery

-The battery (if being used) can be placed directly into the battery holder, taking care to connect it with the correct polarity.
+The 18650 battery (if being used) can be placed directly into the battery holder, taking care to connect it with the correct polarity.
+The HAT will automatically cut battery power if the voltage drops too low, to protect the battery.

+### USB (power supply and data transfer)

-The board is powered (and the battery is charged) immediately when 5V power is received from the singular USB port.
+The HAT is powered (and the battery is charged) immediately when 5V power is received from the singular USB port.
 Connecting the USB to a computer enables the start of data transfer to the computer.

-The 186050 battery is connected by connecting the positive terminal of the battery to the + on the board and the negative terminal of the battery to the negative sign on the board.
+### Battery charging

+The 18650 battery is charged by the 5V USB power supply.
+The HAT includes red and green charging LEDs.
+The red LED is powered when the battery is charging, and the green LED is powered when the battery is fully charged.

+## Software requirements

+### STM32F0 Firmware

+The firmware from this repository takes measurements from all sensors at a soft-configurable regular interval.
+This will need to be uploaded to STM32F0 board.

+### Required PC software

+The default firmware outputs value over USB serial and requires no additional software.

-## Basic reading of data fromt the microcontroller
+## Basic operation of HAT

-Data is fed over the USB connection when the USB is connected and switch 1 is pressed.
+### Reading data on the pc

+Data is saved to the EEPROM by default.
+To send all EEPROM data over the USB connection:
+* Connect the USB
+* Press switch 1
+* LED 1 will flash until all data has been sent
+* To abort, press switch 1 again.

+### Configuring data read rate

+Under normal operation, the HAT takes 1 reading every 60 seconds.
+This can be soft-configured as follows:
+* Press switch 2
+* LED 2 will start to flash
+* Turn the potentiometer to a desired reading level
+* Press 2 again to confirm

 ## Licensing